Music of Louisiana: Rock/pop

 Significant New Orleans rock band, and alternative bands include Zebra, The Radiators, Better Than Ezra (singer Kevin Griffin graduated from Louisiana State University in 1990), 12 Stones, and Cowboy Mouth.
 Popular alternative rock bands include Mutemath and Meriwether.

 Louisiana is known as the most important place for the development of a style of heavy metal: sludge metal.
 Two of its founding acts, Eyehategod and Crowbar, are from New Orleans, where the genre's most important scene can be found.
 Other notable sludge metal bands such as Acid Bath, Down, Soilent Green and Choke are based in Louisiana.
 Blackened death metal band Goatwhore are from New Orleans.

 Britney Spears (from Kentwood) has had four #1 hits on the Billboard Hot 100, including the dance-pop song "...Baby One More Time" from 1999.
 R&B singer Frank Ocean had a #1 album on the Billboard 200 with Blonde in 2016.
+Angelica Maria, born in New Orleans, spent her early childhood in Los Angeles before emigrating to Mexico, and is considered among the most successful Latin artists of all time.